Can lithium batteries leak? Revealing the truth and tips for safe use

 Visual inspection

-Check the battery for signs of leaks, such as: b visible liquid or stains on the battery case.
+Check the battery for signs of leakage, such as visible fluid or stains on the battery casing.
 A leak may appear as a powdery substance, a sticky residue, or even a noticeable bulge.

-If the battery leaks, a characteristic chemical smell may occur.
+If the battery leaks, there may be a characteristic chemical smell.
 However, this method may not be reliable as some leaks may not have a strong smell.

 If you have access to a voltmeter, measure the voltage of the battery.
-If the voltage is significantly below the battery's rated voltage, it may indicate a leak or internal damage.
+If the voltage is significantly lower than the battery's rated voltage, it may indicate a leak or internal damage.

-If the battery leaks, it may affect its performance.
-Look for signs of reduced capacity, shortened runtime, or a sudden drop in voltage during use.
+If the battery leaks, its performance may be affected.
+Watch for signs of reduced capacity, shortened run time, or a sudden drop in voltage during use.

-Although not recommended, accidentally touching a leaking battery with bare hands may cause a burning sensation or skin irritation due to the harsh chemicals.
+Although not recommended, accidentally touching a leaking battery with your bare hands may cause a burning sensation or skin irritation due to the caustic chemicals.

 Steps to follow if battery leak persists

-Take the leaked battery out of service and ensure proper disposal to avoid possible damage to people or equipment.
+Remove the leaked battery from service and ensure proper disposal to avoid possible harm to persons or equipment.
 Take necessary precautions to prevent water from entering the battery compartment.

 If the battery is outdoors, cover it securely with a sturdy tarp or other suitable material.

-Have the battery removed and replaced on a vehicle immediately to protect other devices and prevent water ingress.
+If you have a vehicle, have the battery removed and replaced immediately to protect other equipment and prevent water ingress.

-Contact the battery manufacturer for instructions on how to dispose of the leaked battery safely and responsibly.
+Contact the battery manufacturer for instructions on how to safely and responsibly dispose of the leaked battery.

-If the battery continues to leak, turn off the device immediately and disconnect it from the battery.
-Remember that a leaking battery could potentially cause a fire hazard or the release of toxic fumes.
-It is recommended to have a fire extinguisher nearby when charging or servicing batteries.
+If battery leakage continues, turn off the device immediately and disconnect it from the battery.
+Remember that a leaking battery can potentially create a fire hazard or release toxic fumes.
+It is recommended that you have a fire extinguisher nearby when charging or servicing batteries.

 If you encounter a leaking lithium battery, quick and proper handling is essential to minimize the risk.
 Here are the steps you should take: